Ralph Cheyne: Career

 He spent part of his official career in Ireland, having apparently been recommended for service there by Robert de Ashton, Lord Chief Justice of Ireland, who was his mother's cousin.
 He served as Deputy Justiciar of Ireland in 1373, and Lord Chancellor of Ireland 1383–4.
 Despite only serving a year in the latter role he was handsomely remunerated.
-He was three times a Member of Parliament for Wiltshire in 1378, 1386 and September 1388 and High Sheriff of Wiltshire for 1376-77 and 1388-89.
+He was three times a Member of Parliament for Wiltshire in 1378, 1386 and September 1388 and High Sheriff of Wiltshire for 1376-77 and 1388–89.
 He served on numerous official commissions throughout his career.
 He was Deputy Warden of the Cinque Ports.

 Marriage and children

-In 1368 he married Joan Pavely (1353 – before 1400), a daughter and co-heiress of Sir John Pavely of Brooke (from whom he inherited that manor, which he made his seat); by his wife Agnes de la Mare (d 1361) sister of Robert de la Mare, son of Peter de la Mare of Steeple/Market Lavington, Wiltshire.
-Agnes de la Mare married firstly John Forstal of Lavington, brother of Robert Forstal.
+In 1368, he married Joan Pavely (1353 – before 1400), a daughter and co-heiress of Sir John Pavely of Brooke.
+Through this marriage, he inherited the Brooke manor, which he made his seat.
+Joan's mother, Agnes de la Mare (d.
+1361), was the sister of Robert de la Mare and the daughter of Peter de la Mare of Steeple/Market Lavington, Wiltshire.
+Before marrying John Pavely, Agnes was first married to John Forstal of Lavington, the brother of Robert Forstal.
 By his wife, Joan de Pavely, he had one son and heir, Sir William Cheyne (c.
 1374 – 1420), MP for Dorset in 1402, who married Cecily Stretch (c.
 1371 – 1430), younger daughter and co-heiress of Sir John Stretch, of Pinhoe and Hempston Arundel in Devon, three times MP for Devon.
 Cecily was the widow of Thomas Bonville (died 1412), third son of Sir William Bonville (died 1408) of Shute in Devon.
 Sir William had two sons.
 His eldest son was Edmund Cheyne (died 1430), of Brook, who married Alice Stafford, daughter of Sir Humphrey Stafford of Hooke, and aunt to Humphrey Stafford, 1st Earl of Devon (died 1469).
 His other son, John Cheyne of Pinhoe, received the manor from his mother Cecily Stretch.
 His daughter married Sir John Wadham (died 1502) of Merryfield and Edge.